gviegas/mad-meat-rampage/README.md

 I am sure you did.

 #### I will fix this nasty bug.
-Please, do it.
-And thank you.
+Yes please!
+And thank you!

 #### This piece of software exploded my computer!
 Oh.
 Sorry.
 You can fill an issue [here](https://github.com/gviegas/mad-meat-rampage/issues) so we can look into it.